-Rodrigo Barriga and Álvaro Medina Territorial Information Management in Chile divided Chile is thirteen administrative regions, each sub-divided into provinces that hold administrative units (comunas.)
+Chile is divided into thirteen administrative regions, each sub-divided into provinces that hold administrative units (comunas.)
 This regional administrative structure is a programme of political and administrative definitions and actions aimed at setting the basis for social, economic and political development in the country.
-An Administrative Region defined by an area containing similar physical and human features.
+An Administrative Region is defined by an area containing similar physical and human features.
 The highest authority is the 'Intendant' or regional governor.